Kawtious/Rhyta/README.md

 This repository contains an application designed to showcase the resource storage system for an AI scheduler that automates the creation of schedules for professors, classrooms, and other resources in educational institutions.
-This project utilizes NestJS with TypeORM as the primary development stack and supports MySQL and MongoDB.
+This project utilizes NestJS with TypeORM as the primary development stack and supports MySQL.

 ## Technologies Used